Overwatered Plant Signs

 Inspect unfurling leaves and undersides for thrips or mites.

-Compare new leaf size and fenestration with older growth.
+Look at new leaf size and fenestration next to older growth.

 An overwatered plant often looks thirsty.
 Wet soil, yellow lower leaves, drooping, fungus gnats, and soft stems are stronger clues than one symptom alone.